DalexisValencia/women-shop/README.md

-# women_shop
+# Women Shop

 This app simulates a normal and easy store behavior.
 With category filter, we can list the elements by category.
 When we select a item, the "openContainer" is fired.
 The we see the details screen.
 In the details screen, we see the carousel gallery and the description.
-- In the gallery is a collection of iamges and videos.
+- In the gallery is a collection of images and videos.
 - In the description we can see the name, price, a short description, rating and we can choose the color and the size.

 and that is all.

-## This app use:
+## In this app you'll see:

-This app use:
+- Null safety.
 - Bloc pattern.
 - Motions and animation.
-- Example with cideo
+- Play Video.
+- Custom Fonts.

-## This app has three Screens:
+## Screens:

 - Splash.
 - Store.
-- Details
+- Details.